cuzfrog/simple-cmd/README.md

 | Properties/value with flag                                   | `-Dkey=value`       |
 | Contextual help                                            | preciser help info       |
 | Command route             | no manually writing `if` ..  `else` or `match case` to route command      |

+ There are so many tricky things to full-fill these features.

 ### Goals I'm trying to achieve: